How to Automate Data Entry: A 2024 Step-by-Step Guide

 - Automated Validation: Rossum automatically validates the extracted data against pre-defined rules and databases, flagging any inconsistencies or errors for review.

-- Integration with Accounting Systems: Rossum integrates seamlessly with popular accounting systems like QuickBooks, Xero, and NetSuite, automatically transferring the extracted data into the correct fields.
+- Integration with Accounting Systems: Rossum integrates with popular accounting systems like QuickBooks, Xero, and NetSuite, automatically transferring the extracted data into the correct fields.

 - Human-in-the-Loop: In cases where the AI is uncertain or encounters an exception, Rossum routes the invoice to a human reviewer for validation.
 The human reviewer’s input is then used to train the AI model, continuously improving its accuracy.